-I often use parts of this as a blessing to conclude the ceremony.
+I often use all or parts of this as a blessing to conclude the ceremony.

 All of what I really need to know about how to live, and what to do, and how to be, I learned in Kindergarten.
 Wisdom was not at the top of the graduate school mountain, but there in the sandbox at nursery school.